Putin Says Ukraine Must Withdraw Troops To Start Peace Talks - UrduPoint

 Putin Says Ukraine Must Withdraw Troops To Start Peace Talks

-Ukraine has called for Russia's full withdrawal from its internationally recognised territory, including the annexed Crimean peninsula, as part of any peace deal.
+Kyiv has called for Russia's full withdrawal from its internationally recognized territory, including the annexed Crimean peninsula, as part of any peace deal.

-Kyiv hopes to marshal international support at a major peace summit in Switzerland this weekend.
+President Volodymyr Zelensky, who hopes to marshal international support for that position this weekend, slammed Putin's demands as a territorial "ultimatum" reminiscent of Adolf Hitler.

-But with Russia advancing on the battlefield and Ukraine struggling with manpower and ammunition shortages, Putin's comments show little appetite to compromise.

 "Ukrainian troops must be completely withdrawn from the Donetsk People's Republic, the Lugansk People's Republic, Kherson and Zaporizhzhia regions," Putin said in a televised address to Russian diplomats in Moscow.